 - The project is an examination and thus must not be paid

-- The project is no mandatory internship, the INFOTECH office cannot issue a document stating equivalence to a mandatory internship
+- The project is not a mandatory internship, the INFOTECH office cannot issue a document stating equivalence to a mandatory internship

 - Projects at external institutions must meet certain quality assurances